jmcintosh24/DBot/README.md

 /joindate - Get the date (month and day) that a user joined the server

 ### Steam Commands
+/displayname [steamid64] - Get a users Steam display name.
 /numgames [steamid64] - Get a steam users total number of games
 /mostplayed [steamid64] - Get a steam users most played game
-/usergamestats [steamid64] [Game] - Get a users stats on a specified game
+/usergamestats [steamid64] [Game] - Get a users stats on a specified game /sharedgames [steamid64] [steamid64] [steamid64] [steamid64] [steamid64] - Find all the shared games of the given steam users.
+A maximum of five users is supported.

 ## Credits